Are the Gospels fabricated?

 More than 500 people!

-The religious leaders were ready to stamp out any stories that weren’t true:
+The religious leaders were ready to stamp out any stories about Jesus because of jealousy and fear of reprisals from the Roman authorities.

 So they were determined to not let that happen – hence they wanted guards to be stationed at Jesus’ grave!